jedraynes/jedraynes.com/content/posts/MSBA OPIM 602 - Project 1 Capital Bikeshare Multiple Linear Regression.md

 vif(model_0)
 ```

 In addition to testing the regression assumptions, I inspected the model for influential data points.
 Given provided data is assumed to be correct, I opted not to remove any influential observations.
-Refer to Appendix #1 for the initial model’s diagnostic plots.

 ### # Final Model